linode/docs/docs/guides/web-servers/nginx/how-to-configure-nginx/index.md

 }
 {{< /file >}}

 In the http block there’s an include directive that tells NGINX where website configuration files are located.
-It changes depending upon your source of NGINX installation:
+The command changes depending upon your source of NGINX installation:

   1. Installation from official NGINX repository: include directive is `include /etc/nginx/conf.d/*.conf;`.
 Every website you host with NGINX gets it’s own configuration file in `/etc/nginx/conf.d/`, with names formatted as `example.com.conf`.
   2. Installation from Debian or Ubuntu repositories: the include directive here would now be `include /etc/nginx/sites-enabled/*;` With site configuration file stored in `/etc/nginx/sites-available/`